trisberg/func-templates/springboot/hello-fun/README.md

 Welcome to your new Function project!

-This template project contains a `hell-fun` function based on Spring Cloud Functio.
+This template project contains a `hello-fun` function based on Spring Cloud Functio.
 It returns an echo of the data passed in prefixed with "Hello".

 ## Local execution